kristianlunde/det-digitale-selskab/README.md

 all files.
 Warning: The last command WILL commit the Meetup API key if you've changed index.php, so be CAREFUL.

-After committing, you'll need to push the feature branch to your github account.
+After committing, you'll need to push the new feature branch to your github account.

 ```
 git push -u origin <branch-name>
 ```

+After pushing for the first time you can do just `git push origin` as the branch is now tracked on both sides of your setup.

 #### Example